arXiv-research/DeepAI/README.md

 # DeepAI
-Library of DeepAI publications arXiv Research and Development
+Library of DeepAI publications into arXiv Machine-Learning, Neural Networks, and Artificial Intelligence Research and Development